 f) Lack of appropriately integrated digital tools

 Notwithstanding these challenges, fundamental problem is how data is used to show correlations.
-In an article written by Clayton Christensen et al in hbr they note that most managers have grown comfortable and over reliant on basing decisions only using correlations.While this is easy and comfort zone activity, this just solves the quantitative aspect while completely ignoring the qualitative side that highlights the context in which the data was funnelled into the system..
+In an article written by clayton christensen et al in hbr they note that most managers have grown comfortable and over reliant on basing decisions only using correlations.While this is easy and comfort zone activity, this just solves the quantitative aspect while completely ignoring the qualitative side that highlights the context in which the data was funneled into the system.

 A successful innovation is one that is able to align the demand side with the supply side.
 If there is no demand then whatever good is done on the supply side is lost and vice versa.
 There were many innovations that lost its track because of the assumptions and aspirations of demand.

 Customers made a purchase because they were triggered to do it, they lacked the ability to do it themselves and they were motivated by an urgent need to do it now.
-In other words, customer is trying to make progress with his current circumstance to accomplish a goal and your product/service is a tool that helps that objective.
-Essentially, the customer hired the product/service to get a job done in the best possible way in comparison to his context.
+In other words, customer is trying to make progress with his current circumstance to accomplish a goal.

-While it sounds straightforward, it is not.
 Studies of human psychology highlights the tensions we as people undergo before arriving at a decision.
-Behaviours are always preceded by decisions.
+Behaviors are always preceded by decisions.
 Sometimes decisions are deliberate and in other circumstances intuitive.
-Decisions are preceded by Choice.
-Balancing the essentials with ideals is always a struggle while choosing.
+Decisions are preceded by Choices.
+Obvious and the obscure.

-Extending the B J Fogg Model, Bob Moesta a leading consultant sought to explain this struggle we go through as we seek to accept the new into our life through a purchase.
-He articulated the forces model wherein he explained those things that is in favor of consumption and those things that stifle consumption.
+Extending the B J Fogg Model, Bob Moesta a leading consultant sought to explain this struggle we go through as we make decisions.
+He articulated the forces model wherein he explained how we weigh each of our choices based on favorable and unfavorable factors.